Skip to main content Skip to complementary content

 12. Click Create.

-13. If your app is available for Insight Advisor Chat, click the app name in the navigation bar and then under Use Insight Advisor, turn In hun off then on.
+13. If your app is available for Insight Advisor Chat, click the app name in the navigation bar and turn Insight Advisor in hub off then on.

 Limitations